GerbilSoft/rvthtool/README.md

 Full unencrypted RVT-H disk image dumps taken from the front-panel USB port are also supported.

-Direct device access on Windows partially works.
-Reading the bank tables works, but it cannot identify the signature types, since Windows requires direct device reads to be aligned on block boundaries.
-Writes appear to work, but they don't actually go through.
-(Tested on Windows XP in VirtualBox.)
+Direct device access on Windows is possible by specifying `\\.\PhysicalDriveN`, where N is the physical disk number.
+Disk Management will show the physical disk number in the bottom pane.

+**WARNING:** Disk Management will prompt to initialize the RVT-H device.
+DO NOT ALLOW IT TO INITIALIZE THE DRIVE; this may cause data loss.

 List disc images: `sudo ./rvthtool list /dev/sdb`